 The Varavon Baby T3 tripod is a lot shorter than most of the travel tripods I’ve reviewed so far.
 In fact, even fully extended, it’s barely going to get to knee level, let alone eye level.
 It’s more of a tabletop tripod, really, but that doesn’t mean that it’s only good for the studio.

 It does, of course, also mean that you’ll have to get creative about angles and perspectives.
 You might need to find a ledge nearby, or you might need to incorporate a low perspective into the composition.
 Because there’s no way you’re going to be shooting over the top of very much at all without some help.

 The legs are in three sections.
 The locking mechanisms are rotating locks.
 They work smoothly and lock tight.

-At the top of the legs are step locks that let you locks the legs in place at various angles ranging from a typical tripod stance to splayed wide to be nearly flat with the ground.
+At the top of the legs are step locks that let you lock the legs in place at various angles ranging from a typical tripod stance to splayed wide to be nearly flat with the ground.

 The rubber feet screw off, so you can replace them with spikes or whatever other base contraption you whip up in the workshop.

 The head is a simple ball head style.
-It’s fused to the legs with no way to remove it and replace with your own.
+It’s fused to the legs with no way to remove it and replace it with your own.
 The locking mechanism is a single lever knob on the side, and it’s flimsier than I’d like.
 On top of the plate is a spirit level.

 You can actually remove the plate, although it’s not clear what purpose that serves.
 You’re probably not going to be able to switch it out for a third-party quick-release plate because of the ridged attachment system they’ve used.
 So any plate with a traditional flat surface isn’t going to get a secure grip.